Europe says it has a ‘financial nuclear weapon’ against Russia. But it’s uncertain if it wants to use it.

 “When you have a financial nuclear weapon in your hands, you must think before using it,” he said.

-On Thursday, Biden had sought to portray a SWIFT cut off as a limited sanctions step, saying “the sanctions we’ve imposed exceed SWIFT."
+On Thursday, Biden had sought to portray a SWIFT cut off as a limited sanctions step, saying “the sanctions we’ve imposed exceed SWIFT.”
+Those penalties targeted Russia’s tech and financial sectors, including barring the nation’s 10 largest banks financial institutions from processing payments through the United States.
+And the Biden administration is zeroing in on Russian oligarchs as well, with Biden saying more sanctions were probably on the way.

+The president it would take time for the sanctions to work, indicating their impact should be evaluated in “another month or so.”

-Yet Jacob Kirkegaard, senior fellow at the Peterson Institute for International Economics, predicated Western powers will move within days to banish Russia from the international financial network.
+But Jacob Kirkegaard, senior fellow at the Peterson Institute for International Economics, predicated Western powers will move within days to banish Russia from SWIFT.
 “The domestic political pressure on these leaders is building rapidly, because it becomes a symbol of standing with Ukraine,” he said.
 “The governments can’t afford to be seen as being on the wrong side of history for very long.”

-Earlier this week, after the scope of the invasion became clear, Biden said the United States would block certain technology exports to Russia.
-He sanctioned Russian banks and Russian oligarchs as well, saying more sanctions were likely on the way.
+The economic cudgel alone has rarely succeeded in convincing rogue nations to alter course, said Charlie Steele, a former chief counsel for the Treasury Department’s Office of Foreign Assets Control.
+“Russia is so embedded in the world economy,” he said, “we’re going to have to see how effective the economic power of the U.S., which gives the sanctions their force, will be and how much pain Russia can tolerate.”

 Aries reported from Brussels.